 - Developing guidance and education on protection of construction materials from exposure to weather.

 The research also identified the importance of interdisciplinary conversations between the health and building professions to support achievement of healthy buildings.

 We are using these research insights to inform our Proactive Inspections Program and its continuing focus on areas of compliance risk that could cause water ingress and moisture damage.
-A Practitioner Education Series webinar is scheduled for 9 February 2023 to provide practitioners with valuable learnings from subject matter experts and to increase awareness of the causes and impacts of indoor mould in Victorian buildings.
+A Practitioner Education Series webinar was held in February 2023 to provide practitioners with valuable learnings from subject matter experts and to increase awareness of the causes and impacts of indoor mould in Victorian buildings.

 The research insights informed a decision by the VBA to focus the 2022 Research Grant Program on research that will assist in reducing moisture ingress and water damage in Victorian buildings.
 The VBA is also supporting research by the University of Tasmania, through a research grant awarded in 2021, to assess the risk of mould growth in external wall systems used in the construction of new housing in Victoria and identify opportunities to improve the way external walls are constructed to reduce the risk of indoor mould.